crypt0rr/kb/README.md

 Those pages are not necessarily disconnected: the site still provides hierarchy and shared-tag navigation.
 The weekly content review workflow uploads both graph formats alongside the freshness queue.

+`npm run content:health` produces the maintainer-only Content Trust Ledger at `.reports/content-health.md` and `.reports/content-health.json`.
+It combines the freshness queue with metadata provenance, missing link/anchor/asset findings, and explicit graph context into four derived states: **Verified**, **Review due**, **Repair needed**, and **Context light**.
+The Markdown report shows the highest priority 100 pages; JSON contains the complete corpus.
+The ledger is report-only: it never backfills frontmatter or fails a content change solely because a page is due for review.
+External and protocol URLs are inventoried but are not treated as broken internal targets.
+The scheduled `Content freshness review` workflow runs this command weekly or on manual dispatch and uploads both report formats.

 Content pages may optionally define `lastReviewed` (`YYYY-MM-DD`), `status` (`active`, `deprecated`, or `archived`), and `platforms` (a string or list of